RxSwiftCommunity/RxController/document/chapter5-view.md

 ```

-**The set method should be on the top of get method.**
+**The set method should be above get method.**

 We have introduced that internal subviews is not recommended in the customzied view.
 The internal computed properties with both set and get methods is recommended to be used as a wrapper of the properties of subviews.

 ### Store properties with method

-The private store properties should be on the top of the internal store properties.
+The private store properties should be above the internal store properties.
 The store properties is used for saving state of views or the data model.

 ```swift